Diagnostics

 Liquid biopsies hold immense potential in transforming cancer detection and treatment.
 They provide genetic information about a tumor, which can guide doctors in deciding the most effective therapy.
 Furthermore, they allow for continuous monitoring of a patient's condition, enabling adjustments to treatment plans as needed.

-The Role of Clinical Trials in Validating Liquid Biopsies
+The Role of Clinical Trials for Cancer Diagnostic Tests

 Liquid biopsies, despite their potential, must be subjected to rigorous validation through clinical trials.
 These trials are crucial in demonstrating the efficacy and accuracy of the diagnostic test, which is pivotal for gaining approval from regulatory bodies like the U.S. Food and Drug Administration (FDA).